mnjul/gaia-kb-dict-tools/README.md

  * Ubuntu 14.04 x64

 # The File
 The file is list2dict.js.
-It exports a `TSTConverter` class, whose `fromWords` function receives an array of user dictionary words.
-It returns an Uint8Array of the generated dictionary blob.
+It exports a `TSTConverter` class, whose constructor takes an Array of user dictionary words.
+Call the insatntiated object's `toBlob` function to retrieve the Uint8Array of the generated dictionary blob.

 # Running tests
 * Basically, tests of correctness are carried out by comparing the binary blob result of the JS